fbriant/leonInvalidOpti/README.md

 - The slides I presented on the project presentation, which are outdated with my project's current version.
 - The project report which is up-to-date with the project's current version.

+Some remarks :

+- Binary search slows the procedure a bit and works only on global variables
+- Yet only Case Classes are being taken care of